 Site Visits: The ABA requires that a law school faculty member make a site visit to the student’s externship site.
 For students in an SEP externship, the Externship Director will schedule a site visit with them for sometime during the quarter.
 For those doing an SCEP externship, students should discuss these arrangements with their faculty sponsor prior to securing the faculty sponsor’s agreement to participate in the program.
 As noted above, site visits for an SCEP externship can be conducted in person, via Skype, or, if absolutely necessary, via a conference call.
 Students in any externship program should arrange for the site visit to be made at a time when both the student and site supervisor are present.

 Evaluations: Both ABA and Stanford Law School rules require certain evaluation forms to be filed for each student in the externship program.
-It is up to each student to make sure that each of these forms is filed in a timely fashion in conjunction with his/her externship.
+It is up to each student to make sure that each of these forms is filed in a timely fashion in conjunction with their externship.
 Specifically, the forms that the student must file – or arrange for filing – are: 1) a Mid-Quarter Self-Assessment Form to be filed by the student and signed by both the student and the Site Supervisor; 2) a Final Evaluation by the Student; 3) a Site Visit Report by the Faculty Sponsor for SCEP externs or by the Companion Course Lecturer in Law for SEP externs; and 4) a Final Evaluation by the Site Supervisor.
-These forms should be timely filed by submission to Jory Steele, Director of Pro Bono and Externship Programs at the Levin Center.
+These forms should be timely filed by submission to the Director of Pro Bono and Externship Programs at the Levin Center.

 Directed Research for Extra Credit: Students in the Externship Program may choose to earn an additional 2 to 3 units by developing a directed research project connected to the externship.
 Any student who wishes to pursue this option must follow the SLS requirements for Directed Research set forth on the Stanford Law School website at www.law.stanford.edu.
 See Student Handbook under Information for Current Students.